Thinker: Learning to Plan and Act: Network Architecture

 \subsection{Model}

-For Sokoban, the shape of the raw state, $s_t$, is (3, 84, 84), while for Atari 2600, the raw state's shape is (12, 84, 84) due to the stacking of four frames together.
-Before inputting the raw state $s_t$ to the encoder, we concatenate it with the one-hot encoding of the action $a_{t-1}$, tiled to (84, 84), channel-wise.
-The encoder architecture is the same for both the stationary and non-stationary networks, structured as follows:
+For Sokoban, the shape of the real state, $s_t$, is (3, 80, 80), while for Atari 2600, the real state's shape is (12, 80, 80) due to the stacking of four frames together.
+Before inputting the real state $s_t$ to the encoder, we concatenate it with the one-hot encoding of the action $a_{t-1}$, tiled to (80, 80), channel-wise.
+The encoder architecture is the same for both the state-reward and value-policy networks, structured as follows:

 \begin{itemize} \item Convolution with 64 output channels and stride 2, followed by a ReLu activation. \item $D$ residual blocks, each with 64 output channels. \item Convolution with 128 output channels and stride 2, followed by a ReLu activation. \item $D$ residual blocks, each with 128 output channels. \item Average pooling operation with stride 2. \item $D$ residual blocks, each with 128 output channels. \item Average pooling operation with stride 2. \end{itemize} All convolutions use a kernel size of 3.
 The resulting output shape for both Sokoban and Atari 2600 is (128, 6, 6).
 We use $D=1$ for Sokoban and $D=2$ for Atari 2600.